 Prospective graduate research students

-All prospective students should consult the Asia Institute requirements and structure guidelines (215kb pdf) prior to submitting a proposal.
+All prospective students should consider the below prior to submitting a proposal:

 Thesis submission and extensions

 For information on thesis submission please see the Graduate Research Hub Examination website.

 Facilities at Asia Institute

 Students studying a Doctor of Philosophy (Arts) and MA (Research) in the Asia Institute are eligible to apply for a workspace within the School in the Research Higher Degrees (RHD) Study Space (Level 2) and the PhD write-up phase room (Level 1) in the Sidney Myer Asia Centre.
 Students interested in should lodge an application here.

 Research students can access the staff print room on level 2 (Room 221) of the Sidney Myer Asia Centre.
 Students experiencing difficulties with the computers in these rooms should contact Student IT for assistance online or call +61 3 8344 0888.
 Full details of printing issues, including toner replacement, should lodge a request via the Snap Send Solve mobile app with IT.

 University guidelines on the use of computers can be found on the Student IT Guidelines web page.
 University regulations governing misuse of computers can be found on the Provision and Acceptable Use of IT Policy (MPF1314) web page.

 Students who have been allocated a workspace are granted after-hours swipe access to the Sidney Myer Asia Centre.
 Security is contactable on +61 3 8344 6666 if help is ever needed.

 There is a limited number of lockers available for full-time graduate research students in the graduate computer lab.
 Students using the lockers can either provide their own padlock or use those lockers with an existing key lock.
 Please contact the AI Administration Officer if you wish to use these facilities.